JobDoesburg/landolfio/README.md

 4. Run `poetry run pre-commit install` to install the pre-commit hooks.
 5. Run `poetry shell` to enter the virtual environment.
 6. Run `cd website` to navigate to the folder containing `manage.py`.
+7. Run `export DJANGO_SETTINGS_MODULE=website.settings.development` to use the development settings.
-7. Run `python ./manage.py migrate` to initialize the database.
+8. Run `python ./manage.py migrate` to initialize the database.
-8. Run `python ./manage.py runserver` to start the local testing server.
+9. Run `python ./manage.py runserver` to start the local testing server.

 ### Testing